ThePJB/voxelgame/README.md

  and also the osn ptr keeps changing. maybe i should be using it with an extra level of indirection.

 doing noise refactoring now.
 Possibly I want to split the nosie params from the context? or maybe i dont. theres a few layers to pass it through down to the chunks. but oh well

+this run we have treadmil noise = nil and unloading chunks y 8 billion. like wtf

+maybe cm is fucked up and

+maybe extern chunk manager cm is the problem lol. cause all the values in cm were cooked how?

+yeah cause I want camera to be a leaf node since its depended upon by graphics.
+The more logical game state stuff should be elsewhere

+maybe player? and then physics and stuff would go there as well i could have extern chunk manager *cmp and cmp = &cm

+but later when i can be fucked I'll do something about that camera

+there is some interesting structure to what should include what maybe it turns into layers

+when improving this just have a buffer or something that holds preloaded chunks. u can still move them in early. and then every frame preload like N chunks

+yeah its a decent hitch when you go over so definitely gonna need to preload some stuff

+now to make it work in all directions

+not sure about the deditated wam usage

+how about the holes. is that a bug or is that just how its going to work with what ive done.
+I feel like its a bug, the model should be fine